Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 - ✅ Frontend and backend teams don't depend as much on each other
 - ✅ Optimized data consumptions increases app performance which can increase revenue
-- ✅ Easier implementation will increase velocity and decrease bugs
+- ✅ Easier implementation will increase development velocity and decrease bugs
+- ✅ Less additional effort to support multiple clients like iOS, Android and web